About Enamel Jewelry:

 Enamel jewelry is beloved for its glossy, colorful appearance.
-Enamel has been in jewelry making since 1200s in China and Persia.
-It was flourishing again during Art Nouveau era and had its come back in 1970s.
-Multiple iconic pieces, such as Panthere De Cartier, Webb Kingdom Collection or the VCA pieces from 1920s are still sought after.
-Today enamel is also widely used in jewelry design.
+Enamel has been in jewelry making since the 1200s in China and Persia.
+It was flourishing again during the Art Nouveau era and had its comeback in the 1970s.

 Enamel is a specifically formulated glass powder or a paste applied to a metal.
 After the application it gets heated up to 950°C.